 - Prefered climate: Tropical (warm and humid)

-- Special notes: Pairing is difficult with old adults, most pairings I have seen were from fresh females and 1 to 3 day old males.
+- Special notes: Very easy to raise, but difficult to pair.
+Pairing is difficult with old adults, most pairings I have seen were from fresh females and 1 to 3 day old males.
 It is populair with breeders, but despite that we don’t know too much about the biology of this moth in the wild.

 - Estimated wingspan: 120 – 150mm (large)